jkakar/fernet-ecto/README.md

 # Fernet.Ecto

 `Fernet.Ecto` defines `Ecto.Type`-based fields that automatically
-Fernet-encrypt and decrypt values stored and loaded from a repository.
+Fernet-encrypts and decrypts values stored and loaded from a repository.
 The [API documentation](http://hexdocs.pm/fernet_ecto/Fernet.Ecto.html) has more details.